chirag-23/reactjs-movie-app/README.md

 <a href='https://moviewrld.netlify.app/' target="_blank">Movie WRLD</a>

 ## Features
---> List popular movies
+--> List of popular movies on the homepage

---> Search movies by title
+--> Searching movies by title is available

---> View detail movie info including poster, plot of the movie, rating, budget, revenue, cast
+--> Clicking on any poster will redirect you to the details page, which displays the poster, plot of the movie, rating, budget, revenue, and cast.

---> Login with TMDB id by clicking on TMDB logo in header
+--> By clicking on the TMDB logo in the header, you can log in with your TMDB ID

---> While logged in you can rate the movie
+--> While logged in, you can rate any movie out of 10.

 ## Installation